Eric-11/ventilator-parameters/README.md

 # ventilator-parameters
-Numerical model to simulate ventilator airway pressures and extract key parameters
+Numerical model to simulate ventilator airway pressures and extract key parameters using simple methods that should not be too resource intensive.
+This code is non-optimized and is currently in a proof-of-concept testing stage.

 This is a rapid prototype using python3 to process sample data from a differential pressure gauge and compute some of the values.
 This simulation is based on model data found on the internet and extracted to csv files.
 These models are setup to be scaled easily for peak, respiration rate, and peep values.